Building Emergency Plans

 Fill out the form to watch this Supervisor Safety Tip video.

-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.
+Hi, I'm Jill, Chief Safety Officer with HSI.
+I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at the University of Louisville in beautiful Kentucky to show you no matter where you work, safety training is for everyone

 Each building where people work is unique, as is the building we are standing in right now at the university of Louisville.
 And with me I have Dennis Sullivan who is the assistant director of environmental health and safety.
 And a certified emergency manager Dennis has spent the better part of his career helping build and building emergency plans and training people about them